-- 1. If the injury or event occurred to self, call for help (911 if warranted AND a manager) and provide self care to the best of your ability. - 2.
+- 1. If the injury or event occurred to self, call for help (911 if warranted AND a manager) and provide self-care to the best of your ability. - 2.
 If another employee, provide First Aid treatment to the employee.
-First Aid kits are located either pool side or in the guard shack(s).
-Any first aid or medical treatments should be reported to a Supervisor immediately. - 3.
+First Aid kits are located next to the lifeguard stand.
+Any first aid or medical treatments should be reported to a supervisor immediately. - 3.
 If able to do so, complete incident report noting "employee" on the document. - 4.
 If additional care is needed for the injury, call Regional Manager and/or Director of Field Operations immediately.